Scheduled MonumentsEnglandShrunken medieval village at Sadberge

 What is Shrunken medieval village at Sadberge?

-Sadberge shrunken medieval village is a deserted settlement in County Durham that represents the contraction of a once-thriving community.
+Sadberge is a shrunken medieval village located in County Durham, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011073.

 Who is responsible for protecting Shrunken medieval village at Sadberge?